Cyclommatus: Taxonomy

 The first beetle from genus Cyclommatus was described by Jean Baptiste Boisduval in 1835 and was initially given the binomial name Lucanus metallifer.
 Later in 1863, in "A few Remarks upon Mr. James Thomson's Catalogue of Lucanidæ, published in the 'Annales de la Société Entomologique de France, 1862'," English entomologist Frederic Parry first suggests the name Cyclommmatus as the name of a new genus in the family Lucanidae, and this has been the name of this genus ever since.

 Different sources place the genus Cyclommatus under the tribe Cladognathini (Parry, 1870), or Cyclommatini (Maes, 1992).

 Evolution

 The family Lucanidae is a monophyletic group in which it evolved from a unique ancestor or group of ancestors.
 Using the BEAST software, which stands for Bayesian Evolutionary Analysis Sampling Trees to model the genetic divergence in Lucanidae, the genus Cyclommatus is thought to have diverged around 50-20 million years ago, with the average being 33.2 million years ago.
 The temporal range given above is with a 95% highest posterior density (HPD) confidence interval.

 Distribution

 Cyclommatus is found in many parts of the world, including:

-Afghanistan, Bhutan, China, Iceland, India, Indonesia, Japan, Laos, Malaysia, Myanmar, Nepal, Papua New Guinea, Philippines, Sierra Leone, Singapore, Solomon Islands, Taiwan, Thailand,Vietnam and AC.
+Afghanistan, Bhutan, China, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Papua New Guinea, Philippines, Singapore, Solomon Islands, Taiwan, Thailand, Vietnam and AC.